 Dennis met his fiancée, “Kimberly,” who says she lives in Chicago, on an online dating website.
 He says they were supposed to meet in person when she returned from an antique shopping trip in South Africa with her daughter but while there, they got in a terrible car accident and then her passport expired.
 He claims they eventually made it to Istanbul and then Amsterdam, where they have been detained because of improper travel documentation and are currently stranded.WATCH: Man Claims He’s Spent $200,000 Trying To Get Fiancée Back To The States From Overseas

 Is Dennis being scammed by corrupt officials as he claims?
 Or is he being catfished?
-See what happens when he meets the woman he believes is “Kimberly” in person on Thursday’s episode
+See what happens when he meets the woman he believes is “Kimberly” in person on Friday’s episode

 of Dr. Phil